G-Eazy

-Gerald Earl Gillum (born May 24, 1989), known professionally as G-Eazy, is an American rapper.
-Based in Oakland, California, he began his career in 2006 and released two independent studio albums before signing with RCA Records to release his third album and major label debut, These Things Happen (2014).
+Gerald Earl Gillum (born May 24, 1989), known professionally as G-Eazy, is an American rapper and singer-songwriter.
+Based in Oakland, California, he began his career in 2006 and self-released two studio albums before signing with RCA Records to release his third album and major label debut, These Things Happen (2014).
 It peaked at number three on the Billboard 200 and spawned the single "I Mean It" (featuring Remo), which received triple platinum certification by the Recording Industry Association of America (RIAA) and marked his first entry on the Billboard Hot 100.

 His fourth and fifth albums, When It's Dark Out (2015) and The Beautiful & Damned (2017), both debuted within the Billboard 200's top five.
 Their respective lead singles, "Me, Myself & I" (with Bebe Rexha) and "No Limit" (featuring Cardi B and ASAP Rocky), both entered the Billboard Hot 100's top ten; the latter peaked at number four on the chart and remains his highest-charting song.
 His sixth album, These Things Happen Too (2021), was met with a commercial decline, peaking at number 19 on the Billboard 200.
-His seventh and eighth albums, Freak Show (2024) and Helium (2025), both failed to chart in any known territory.
+His seventh and eighth albums, Freak Show (2024) and Helium (2025), both failed to chart in any territory.

 Early life

-Gerald Earl Gillum was born on May 24, 1989, the eldest of two sons of Edward Gillum, an art professor at California State University, Fresno, and Suzanne Olmsted, an artist and professor.
-He is named after his maternal grandfather.
-He has a younger brother, James (born 1992) who is also a musician.
-His father is of partial White Mexican descent.
+Gerald Earl Gillum was born on May 24, 1989, the eldest of two sons.
+His mother, Suzanne Olmsted, was a fine arts professor.
+He has a younger brother named James.
+Gillum has stated that his father is of partial Mexican descent.

-When Gillum was in first grade, his mother left his father, and Gillum then moved in with his grandparents in Berkeley, California, where he attended Berkeley High School.
+When Gillum was in first grade, his mother left his father, and he then moved in with his grandparents in Berkeley, California, where he attended Berkeley High School.
 They later moved to North Oakland, although Gillum continued to attend school in Berkeley.
 Gillum attended Loyola University New Orleans, where he graduated with a BA in music industry studies in 2011.